fuzzylogicxx/fuzzylogic/posts/images-many-ways.md

   - rwd
 draft: true
 ---
-In 2020 there are a lot of different ways to handle rendering an image on a web page.
-In this post I step through each option and describe where it is appropriate.
+In 2020 there are a brain-frazzling number of different ways to render an image on a web page.
+In this post I step through them, how they have evolved, and where they are appropriate.

 Let’s start by going back to the basics.
 I can include an image on a web page like so: